Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to Self-Stabilization and to Restricted-Bandwidth Models: Edge-Coloring

 Next, we compute an $O(\Delta)$-edge-coloring from the $O(\Delta^2)$-edge-coloring as follows.
-In each round both endpoints of an edge hold its color, that will be from now on represented as an ordered pair $\langle a,b\rangle $, $a,b \in O(\Delta)$, rather than a tuple.
+In each round both endpoints of an edge hold its color, that will be from now on represented as an ordered pair $\langle a,b\rangle $, $a,b \in O(\Delta)$, rather than a triple.
 Consequently, each endpoint can check for conflicts of edges adjacent on it.
-For each edge with a conflict at an endpoint, the endpoint sends a message over this edge (consisting of a single bit) to notify the other endpoint about the conflict.
-Then, for each edge, both of its endpoint know whether it has a conflict with some adjacent edge or not.
+For each edge with a conflict at an endpoint, the endpoint that detects the conflict sends a message over this edge (consisting of a single bit) to notify the other endpoint about the conflict.
+Then, for each edge, both of its endpoints know whether it has a conflict with some adjacent edge or not.
 If the current edge color is $\langle a,b\rangle $, and there is a conflict, the new color becomes $\langle a, (a + b) \bmod q\rangle $.
 Otherwise, it becomes $\langle 0,b\rangle $.
 Both endpoints update the new color of their edge.
 This is done within a single round and by exchanging just a single bit on each edge.
 Then all vertices of the graph are ready to proceed to the next round and perform it in a similar way.
 The algorithm stops once all edges have colors of the from $\langle 0,b\rangle $, $0 \leq b < q = O(\Delta)$.
 (Here $q$ is a prime number that satisfies that the original number of colors is at most $q^2$ and $q \geq 2\Delta - 1$.)
-We analyze the algorithm in the next Lemmas.

 \begin{lem} A proper $O(\Delta)$-edge coloring is obtained in $O(\Delta + \log^* n)$ rounds in the CONGEST model. \end{lem} \begin{proof} The algorithm starts with the invocation of Kuhn's algorithm that results in a $2$-defective $\Delta^2$-edge-coloring within $O(1)$ time.
 Then it is turned into a proper coloring using Cole-Vishkin algorithm within $O(\log^* n)$ time.
 Indeed, if prior to the execution of the latter algorithm a pair of adjacent edges had the same color $\langle i,j\rangle $, they now have distinct colors $\langle i,j,k\rangle $ and $\langle i,j,k'\rangle $, since Cole-Vishkin algorithm produces a proper $3$-coloring of the edges in the set of color class $\langle i,j\rangle $.
 Next, in each round each color of an edge of the form $\langle a,b\rangle $ is transformed either into $\langle a, (a + b) \bmod q\rangle $ or into $\langle 0,b\rangle $.
 In both cases the new coloring is proper.
 See Lemma \ref{col:squarerootcoloring}.
 Within $O(\Delta)$ rounds all colors obtain the form $\langle 0,b\rangle $. \end{proof}